 The combination of the technology advances and classroom designs shed light on new socio-technological infrastructures for creating networks of knowledge building communities, each of which engage in continual idea advancement while building on the knowledge work of other communities.

 For more info about our research, check out the following article and other publications listed on our project site.

 Zhang, J., & Chen, M.-H. (2019).
 Idea Thread Mapper: Designs for Sustaining Student-Driven Knowledge Building across Classrooms.
-In C. Hmelo-Silver et al. (Eds.), Proceedings International Conference of Computer-Supported Collaborative Learning (CSCL 2019).
-International Society of the Learning Sciences, Lyon, France.
+In K. Lund, G. Niccolai, E. Lavoué, C. Hmelo-Silver, G. Gweon, & M. Baker( Eds.), A Wide Lens: Combining Embodied, Enactive, Extended, and Embedded Learning in Collaborative Settings, 13th International Conference on Computer Supported Collaborative Learning (CSCL) 2019, Volume 1 (pp. 144-151).
+Lyon, France: International Society of the Learning Sciences.